-The first step when you suspect your teen has a substance abuse problem is to have your child screened by a experienced medical doctor, certified substance abuse counselor, or an addiction specialist.
+The first step when you suspect your teen has a substance abuse problem is to have your child screened by an experienced medical doctor, a certified substance abuse counselor, or an addiction specialist.

-Once a diagnosis is made that the teen has a substance abuse disorder, they will be referred for treatment, which helps them stop using the drugs they are addicted to.
-In March 2014 the Academy of Pediatrics recommended substance abuse screening as part of all adolescent care using the universal Screening for Substance Use, Brief Intervention and/or Referral to Treatment (SBIRT) guidelines designed by the Substance Abuse and Mental Health Administration.
+What happens once a diagnosis is made that the teen has a substance abuse disorder?
+They will be referred for treatment, which helps them stop using the drugs they are addicted to.
+The Academy of Pediatrics recommended substance abuse screening as part of all adolescent care using the universal Screening for Substance Use, Brief Intervention and/or Referral to Treatment (SBIRT) guidelines designed by the Substance Abuse and Mental Health Administration.
 A pediatrician can give positive feedback to a teen who hasn't yet been involved in alcohol and drug use and encourage behavior changes or refer to treatment for those who have been found with a substance abuse disorder.

 Screening, Brief Intervention, and Referral to Treatment (SBIRT)

 SBIRT is a comprehensive, integrated public health approach to the delivery of early intervention and treatment services for persons with substance use disorders, as well as those at risk of developing these disorders.
 Where are intervention services provided for the at-risk substance user before more serious consequences occur?
 At primary care centers, hospital emergency rooms, trauma centers, and other community settings.

 Screening: Quickly evaluates the severity of substance use and identifies the appropriate level of treatment.